Hrnchamd/MGE-XE/assets/MGE XE Readme.txt

 Changelog (newest first)
 ---------
+0.16.3
+- Remove FOV change introduced in 0.16.2.
+It was causing incorrect rendering of hands when not using per-pixel lighting mode.

 0.16.2
 - Added a D3D8-to-9 proxy only mode, for compatibility with RTX Remix.
 It does not do any distant rendering or shaders.
 - The FOV setting now works even when "Disable MGE" and "Proxy D3D8To9" options are used.